zephyrproject-rtos/zephyr/CONTRIBUTING.rst

    with your changes so you won't need to resubmit the pull request.

 #.
 If the CI run fails, you will need to make changes to your code in order
-   to fix the issues and ammend your commits by rebasing as described above.
+   to fix the issues and amend your commits by rebasing as described above.
    Additional information about the CI system can be found in `Continuous Integration`_.